Survival of the Fittest: Comparing the Needs of Humans and Cows

 - Mouth/teeth: We have already talked a lot about what cows eat.
 Now we are going to go over part of their physical attributes that show why they can eat these foods.
 Show the picture of what a cow’s mouth looks like.
 Point out that cows have teeth on the bottom but not on the top in the front.
 The top front has is just hard, kind of like the top of your mouth.
 This helps them to eat and digest the different foods we already learned about.

 - Explain to the students that one of the best ways to learn about animals is to learn from someone who helps to raise the animals because they spend time with them every day.
 Today we are going to learn from a farmer about what they do to take care of the cows on their farm to keep them safe, healthy, and growing strong.
 While we are watching the video, pay attention to what the cows need to survive (food, shelter, water, temperature) and how the farmers provide these needs for the cows.
 As you hear and see some of these items, list them on your activity sheet.
 We will go over this after the video.

-- Show the recorded farm tour, recorded virtual farm tour, or sign up and join a live virtual dairy farm field trip.
+- Show the recorded farm tour or sign up and join a live virtual dairy farm field trip.

 - Prior to this activity, hide the 10 pictures in the Comparison Activity document around the classroom.